Ninety Years Ago: Murder of Tsar Nicholas II and his Family

 On the site of the Ipatyev House in Yekaterinburg, a Cathedral was built, which now poignantly bears the name Cathedral-on-the-Blood.

-Tagged Alix of Hesse and by Rhine, Anastasia Nikolaevna of Russia, Assassination, Maria Nikolaevna of Russia, Nicholas II, Olga Nikolaevna of Russia, Tatiana Nikolaevna of Russia, Tsarevich Alexei.
+Tagged Alix of Hesse and by Rhine, Anastasia Nikolaevna of Russia, Assassination, Maria Nikolaevna of Russia, Nicholas II of Russia, Olga Nikolaevna of Russia, Tatiana Nikolaevna of Russia, Tsarevich Alexei Nikolaevich of Russia.